Day 1: Arrive Delhi

 Day 3: Delhi to Jaipur

-After breakfast, embark on a leisurely drive to Jaipur - land of the Rajputs.
+In the morning, drive to Jaipur - land of the Rajputs.
 Jaipur is an exuberance of colour, dance and traditional arts and crafts.
 Known, as the 'Pink City', Jaipur is home to ancient forts and palaces and is one of India's most well planned cities.

 Day 4: Day in Jaipur